 Go to the LGN and then V1.
 The difference in the retina

-Two pathways.
-Parvo Magnocellular.
+Two pathways: Parvocelullar and Magnocellular.
 Goes to different parts of visual area V1

 Parvo: mostly codes for the cones.
 Go to the area that code colours and form